top of page

 Recovery run

-Recovery runs is one of those terms which generally mean something different to everyone, for some it is no different from an easy run, for some it is a very very slow jog and for some it is refers to their second run of the day, so you may be asking yourself 'what is a recovery run?'.
-Well, whatever your definition of a recovery run is, it is definitely something which you need to be doing correctly and often in order to improve your recovery.
+What are recovery runs?
+Recovery runs are one of those terms that generally mean something different to everyone, for it is no different from an easy run, for it is a very very slow jog, and for some, it refers to their second run of the day, so you may be asking yourself 'what is a recovery run?'.
+Well, whatever your definition of a recovery run is, it is something that you need to be doing correctly and often in order to improve your recovery.

 What is a recovery run?

 So, what is a recovery run?
-A recovery run is a run where your main focus is not on improving your fitness levels but instead you should be focusing on improving your recovery.
-By taking a run extra slow you are not going to get that many benefits from this run in term of improving your fitness, however you will benefit in terms of your recovery.
-You should aim to go really slow, just turning your legs over really.
-You can start off as slow as you like, even a walk, and as your legs start to ease up you can slowly increase the pace.
+A recovery run is a run where your main focus is not on improving your fitness levels but instead, you should be focusing on improving your recovery.
+By taking a run extra slow you are not going to get that many benefits from this run in terms of improving your fitness, however, you will benefit in terms of your recovery.
+You should aim to go slow, just turning your legs over really.
+You can start as slow as you like, even a walk, and as your legs start to ease up you can slowly increase the pace.
 This is a form of active recovery.

 How do recovery runs help with recovery

-Active recovery methods such as recovery runs to help increase blood flow to ease sore muscles, help to clear any left over lactate acid and reduce stiffness in your legs.
+Active recovery methods such as recovery runs help increase blood flow to ease sore muscles, help to clear any leftover lactate acid and reduce stiffness in your legs.
 All of this has loads of benefits for your recovery to get you feeling better in time for your next workout.

-Another benefit of recovery runs is you are able to stay consistent in your training.
-For me personally running is a daily habit and by incorporating recovery runs in my training it helps me build momentum with my training (1).
+Another benefit of recovery runs is you can stay consistent in your training.
+For me running is a daily habit and incorporating recovery runs in my training helps me build momentum with my training.

 Prevent injuries